-No matter whether you are new to the world of running or a seasoned pro, you will be keen to know how far you have gone, how long it has taken you and the other available statistics relating to your run.
-This is where the GPS activity tracker comes into its own.
-From an entry level watch that just tells you the basics to a watch you can use to programme and navigate your watch, there are plenty of options.
-We chose the Garmin running watches range specifically because they are our watch of our choice and we reckon for every 10 runners we encounter, approximately 9 of them own a Garmin of some description.
+No matter whether you are new to the world of running or a seasoned pro, you will be keen to know how far you have gone, how long it has taken you, and the other available statistics relating to your run.
+This is where the GPS activity tracker comes into its own, and for many, it is a key part of your running kit!
+From an entry-level watch that just tells you the basics to a watch you can use to program and navigate your watch, there are plenty of options.
+We chose the Garmin running watches range specifically because they are the watch of our choice and we reckon for every 10 runners we encounter, approximately 9 of them own a Garmin of some description.